Anomalous Underscreening in the Restricted Primitive Model

+The curves of $\lambda_2$ at fixed concentration that show anomalous underscreening shift to the right in \cref{fig:decay} with increasing concentration.
+At the same time, the amplitude of the decay $H_2$ from \cref{eq:pole-correlation-function} decreases with increasing concentration.
+At high concentrations, the decay $H_2(r)$ drops below the numerical resolution of our MD simulation (see \cite{Note1} for further details).
+For reference, we also show experimental results for different ionic liquids and electrolytes in \cref{fig:decay}.
+Varying the concentration, we only find regular underscreening in the dense regime (data not shown).
+The extracted decay lengths approximately follow the power law $0.4(\sigma/\lambda_{\textrm{D}})^{1.5}$ (\cref{fig:decay}), which is consistent with the literature \cite{cats_jcp154_2021}.

+In conclusion, there is anomalous underscreening in the RPM but it cannot be observed in simulations for parameters suggested by the experiment.

-But, if there is anomalous underscreening in the RPM, theoretical approaches should find it as well.
-Recently, Cats and co-workers presented a comprehensive comparison between available theoretical results and concluded that classical density functional theory (DFT) is one of the best approaches to describe screening in electrolytes and ionic liquids \cite{cats_jcp154_2021}.
-Classical DFT accurately predicts the structural decay, \textit{i.e.}, regular underscreening \cite{coupette_prl121_2018,cats_jcp154_2021,bueltmann_jpcm24_2022,kumar_jcis622_2022}.
-However, DFT calculations for a fixed concentration $c=0.1$ mol/L and varying Bjerrum length do not show anomalous underscreening \cite{ourSI} in contrast to our MD simulations (\cref{fig:decay} (b)).
+However, if there is anomalous underscreening in the RPM, theoretical approaches should find it as well.
+Recently, Cats \textit{et al.} presented a comprehensive comparison between available theoretical results and concluded that classical density functional theory (DFT) is a good approach to describe screening in electrolytes and ionic liquids \cite{cats_jcp154_2021}.
+Classical DFT accurately predicts the structural decay, i.e., regular underscreening \cite{coupette_prl121_2018,cats_jcp154_2021,bueltmann_jpcm24_2022,kumar_jcis622_2022}.
+However, DFT calculations for a fixed concentration $c=0.1$ mol/L and varying Bjerrum length do not show anomalous underscreening \cite{Note1}, in contrast to our MD simulations (\cref{fig:decay}).
 The predictions of classical DFT reflect the accuracy of the employed excess free energy functional.
 It stands to reason that the theory does simply not account for the mechanism that causes anomalous underscreening.